The Lifted Brow: History and profile

 The Lifted Brow was established in 2007 by Ronnie Scott and edited by him until 2012.
 In 2012 Sam Cooney took as editor until 2014 when he handed over editorial duties to Ellena Savage, Stephanie Van Schilt and Gillian Terzis who edited the publication for a couple of years, before Annabel Brady-Brown and Zoe Dzunko took over in 2016.
 The magazine was also edited by Justin Wolfers, and then Jini Maxwell, who co-edited until 2020.

 Contributors who have appeared in the magazine include Margaret Atwood, Neil Gaiman, Wayne Koestenbaum, Helen Garner, Anne Boyer, Douglas Coupland, Roxane Gay, Heidi Julavits, Tom Bissell, Eileen Myles, Margo Lanagan, Tracy K. Smith, Diane Williams, Sam Lipsyte, Sheila Heti, and thousands of others.

 Loosely falling under the literary journal category, the magazine features longform non-fiction and fiction, flash fiction, commentary, criticism, poetry, as well as artwork, drawings, comics, and music.
 Early versions of the publication were a perfect-bound journal format, and then in its middle years it embraced the tabloid newsprint format, before in 2015 evolving to the high-quality matte magazine format that is currently published four times annually.
 For a few years editions of The Lifted Brow included an arts and cultural lift-out called 'Middlebrow', which featured film, book, and television reviews, and articles profiling new video games, theatre, and music.
 Some editions have been themed; themes have included "Food", "Music", "Capitalism", "Medicine", "Art", and "Perth".
 The theme for December 2019 was "Digital Intimacies".
-The most successful issue ever of the magazine in terms of impact and sales was the Blak Brow edition, edited and designed and managed entirely by Australian First Nations people, and publishing only First Nations contributors.
+The most successful issue of the magazine in terms of impact and sales was the Blak Brow edition, edited and designed and managed entirely by Australian First Nations people, and publishing only First Nations contributors.